alberto093/ImageUI/README.md

 >The `IFBrowserViewController` clamps the provided value to avoid unexpected crash.

 ###  Aspect fill images
-The `IFBrowserViewController` allows you to decide whether the full-size image to be displayed using the aspect fill zoom if the aspect ratio is similar to its container view one.
+The `IFBrowserViewController` allows you to decide whether the full-size image should be displayed using the aspect fill zoom if the aspect ratio is similar to its container view.

 <p align="center">
 <img align="left" height="136" src="https://user-images.githubusercontent.com/9810726/81415560-e5f60580-9148-11ea-99db-b939e3a0e57c.png">